 You may have to pay your employee:

-Record these in your software, as they’re taxed like normal pay.
+You must record these in your software - they’re taxed like normal pay.

 You can reclaim statutory pay for parents.

 Expenses or benefits like uniforms or company cars are reported separately at the end of the tax year.
 Check the rules to find out what counts as expenses and benefits, and what you should record in your software as normal pay.

 Tips and other pay

 Treat tips to your staff as normal pay if they’re paid into your till - this includes tips added to your customers’ card or cheque payments.
 The rules are different if tips are given straight to your employees by customers or paid into a tronc.

 Other payments you may give your employee that you should record as normal pay include:

 - holiday pay (unless you pay it in advance or use a holiday pay scheme)

 - payments for time your employee has spent travelling

 - passenger payments, except the first 5 pence per mile